 A new generation of long-life, high-duty electric actuators has emerged that enables their use for simple, repetitive operations.
 Instead of using servo, stepper or brushed AC electric motors, long-life actuators typically use brushless DC motors.
 Unlike a brushed AC motor, which will overheat at high duty cycles, the brushless DC motors generate no friction, enabling duty cycles of up to at least 35% or, depending on the load and ambient temperature, up to 100%.

-Other features contributing to a long-life actuator’s durability are double-circuit nuts and larger screws, which reduce another common point of actuator wear and can extend cycles from 30,000 or 40,000 about 1 million, improving travel time by orders of magnitude.
+Other features contributing to a long-life actuator’s durability are double-circuit nuts and larger screws, which reduce another common point of actuator wear and can extend cycles from 30,000 or 40,000, improving travel time by orders of magnitude.
 Additional life-extending design features include strengthened screws and extra-angular contact bearings.

 Together, such features can extend actuator life 10 times more than a brushed motor-driven actuator that might previously have been deployed in transport-grade industrial applications And, as compared to stepper- or servo-driven solutions, brushless DC motor-driven actuators are more compact because they don’t need gearing configurations.
 Long-life actuators are also typically sealed for high ingress protection and lubricated for life in the factory, thereby requiring zero additional maintenance.

 And as an added benefit, because DC-brushed, motor-driven actuators can be run totally on 24V battery power, they are also a good choice for mobile applications with simple, repetitive mobile operations (see Figure 2 above).